buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 - `--runner_exec_properties`: Platform properties to configure the remote runner.
   - Ex.
 To run on a self-hosted executor pool, you could use `--runner_exec_properties=use-self-hosted-executors=true --runner_exec_properties=Pool=custom-pool`
-- `--remote_header_overrides`: Platform properties to configure the remote runner, that are applied via remote header override.
+- `--remote_headers`: Remote headers to be applied to the execution request for the remote runner.
-  - These have a similar effect as `runner_exec_properties`, except they will not be included in the snapshot key and won't be displayed on the executions page.
+  - These are useful for passing platform properties containing secrets.
+Platform properties set via remote header will not be displayed on the UI and will not be included in the snapshot key (which contains regular platform properties).
-  - They are useful for passing secrets that you don't want displayed on the UI or for short-lived credentials that you don't want invalidating the snapshot key.
+    This is helpful when passing short-lived credentials that you don't want invalidating your snapshots.
   - See `Private Docker images` below for an example.
 - `--timeout` (Ex.
 '30m', '1h'): If set, remote runs that have been running for longer than this duration will be canceled automatically.
 This only applies to a single attempt,